robotics4good/socialrobots4development/README.md

 ### Special Issue
 A Frontiers in Robotics and AI special issue is being discussed on collection of the resulting papers from this workshop.
 While workshop contributors will be invited to submit extended versions of their workshop papers, general submissions will also be welcome.

-### List of relevant topics but not limited to:
-* Artificial/social agents for the developing world
-* Social Robots for rural populations
-* Robots addressing gender inequality, social injustice, healthcare awareness
-* Robots for agriculture, environmental protection, and sustainability
-* Social robotics for waste management
-* Socio-Cultural differences in user needs and expectations with robots
-* Cultural differences in user needs/expectations
-* Case studies on empowering economically marginalized populations using robots
-* Intended Audience and Plans to Solicit Participation:

-We invite attendees at RO-MAN conference to attend this workshop.
-We also plan to solicit the participation of people from relevant research fields working in this domain and intend to advertise this workshop call for participation through relevant social media channels and robotics mailing lists to gather interest.
-We will also invite relevant people to attend this workshop including potential stakeholders, researchers, and funders.

 ### Workshop schedule:
 The half/full-day inaugural workshop will include 2/3 potential speakers, oral/poster presentations of some representative papers submitted to this workshop and a panel discussion in the end to consolidate ideas on challenges and opportunities for social robots in developing countries.
 The workshop agenda will be updated shortly.